By Rachel Lankester, Mutton Club Editor

 Touching up your roots while growing out the dye

 If you’d prefer to continue touching up your roots without using permanent dye, a temporary root touch-up product could be the way to go, such as: Root Touch-Up Concealing Powder from Clairol.

-Depending on your level of grey and hair colour, you might be able to blend in your roots for five to six weeks, or longer.
+Depending on your level of grey and hair color, you might be able to blend in your roots for five to six weeks, or longer.
 Otherwise consider a shorter haircut (think pixie), and get regular trims until it grows out.
-Keep in mind, that any at-home colour that’s not temporary will set back your growing out phase.
+Keep in mind, that any at-home color that’s not temporary will set back your growing out phase.
 You could also consider using gray hair dye to ease the transition.

 Caring for older hair

-- Grey hair is more porous, thicker and not as shiny, so more care is needed and less aggressive, more natural products are recommended.
+- Grey hair is more porous, thicker and not as shiny, so more care is needed and less aggressive, more natural products are recommended for your grey locks

-- If you choose not to color grey or white hair, use a product like Aveda’s Blue Malva shampoo and conditioner which won’t turn your hair blue (!) but will make the grey or white brighter
+- If you choose not to color grey or white hair, use purple shampoo or a product like Aveda’s Blue Malva shampoo and conditioner which won’t turn your hair blue (!) but will make the grey or white brighter